jupyterlite/pyodide-kernel/README.md

 ### Development Requirements

-**Recommended** a Python virtual environment provided by a tool of choice, e.g.
+**Recommended** a Python virtual environment provided by a tool of choice, e.g. one of:

 - `virtualenv`
 - `mamba`